Legal Aid Queensland coordinates free duty lawyer services in more than 100 magistrates and childrens courts throughout Queensland.

 Family law duty lawyer

-Legal Aid Queensland provides a free family law duty lawyer service in the Brisbane Family and Federal Magistrates Courts.
-The service visits other Queensland towns to coincide with Family Court and Federal Magistrates Court's circuit dates.
+Legal Aid Queensland provides a free family law duty lawyer service in the Brisbane Family and Federal Circuit Courts.
+The service visits other Queensland towns to coincide with Family Court and Federal Circuit Court's circuit dates.

 Duty lawyer contacts

 - Criminal law duty lawyer contact for solicitors and accreditation inquiries

 Phone: (07) 3238 3461